folushooladipo/metagram-kubernetes-deployment/deployment.md

     - Copy the external IP for the `expose-reverse-proxy` service and specify it as the value for `API_DOMAIN` in `env-secret.yaml` using the format `http://<REVERSE_PROXY_EXTERNAL_IP>`.
     - Also, copy the external IP for the `expose-frontend-app` service and specify it as the value for `FRONTEND_APP_URL` in `env-secret.yaml` using the format `http://<FRONTEND_APP_EXTERNAL_IP>`.
     - Finally, open Travis CI in a browser and modify the `metagram-frontend-app` build pipeline by setting its `API_DOMAIN` environment variable to `http://<REVERSE_PROXY_EXTERNAL_IP>`.
-- Apply all the config maps and secrets (e.g `aws-secret.yaml, env-configmap.yaml` etc) located in the root of the project using:
+- Apply all the config maps and secrets (e.g `aws-secret.yaml, env-configmap.yaml` etc) located in the root of this project using:
 ```bash
 kubectl apply -f env-configmap.yaml && \
   kubectl apply -f env-secret.yaml && \